BRETT-WIKI

 1) PEELING PASTE:

-Make a creamy paste from the juice of a fresh lemon and normal salt in the affected area directly on the board.
+Make a creamy paste from the juice of a fresh lemon and regular salt on the affected area directly on the board.

-Distribute the paste with a pan sponge over the affected areas (usually the front working third) and scrub it thoroughly.
-This procedure actually has a similar effect to peeling: The top layer of the board is lightly sanded and deposits are removed, the lemon juice also neutralizes odours.
+Spread the paste with a pan sponge over the affected areas (usually the front working third) and scrub it thoroughly.
+This procedure actually has a similar effect to peeling: The top layer of the board is lightly sanded and deposits are removed, the lemon juice also neutralizes odors.

 3) ALLOW TO DRY

-Allow to dry overnight, then apply a layer of oil to the maltreated wood.
+Allow to dry overnight, then apply a layer of oil to the treated wood.

-In principle, although wooden boards are more hygienic than plastic boards (here our article on the subject), foodstuffs such to process meat (or chili and garlic), we always recommend using our Easy Pads, which you can simply put in the dishwasher afterwards.
+In principle, although wooden boards are more hygienic than plastic boards (here is our article on the subject), for foodstuffs such as meat (or chili and garlic), we always recommend using our Easy Pads, which you can simply put in the dishwasher afterwards.
 This keeps the different areas separate and you can still use the board's container system.

-In order to process meat (or also chili and garlic), we always recommend the use of a separate chopping board, for simplicity's sake made of plastic, which is simply placed on the Frankfurt board and can be put into the dishwasher afterwards.
-In this way, the various components can be kept separate and the container system of the Frankfurt board can still be used.
+To process meat (or also chili and garlic), we always recommend using a separate chopping board, for simplicity’s sake made of plastic, which is simply placed on the Frankfurt board and can be put into the dishwasher afterwards.
+This way, the various components can be kept separate and the container system of the Frankfurt board can still be used.

 03 Cleaning the containers